demanasta/GNSS_nets/README.md

 ## *********** ************ ************ ************ **** ***
 BL 40.56681913 23.003721009 41.140212284 24.916801994 66.0 W/N
 ```
-take a look at example file greece-15002-fin.proc
+take a look also at example file greece-15002-fin.proc

 ## Example: